DigitalPublishingToolkit/TOD18-Geoblocking/md/08RuggBurroughsPeriscope.md

 applied copyright laws and their own internal policies.

-As Marketa Trimble states, many governments across the world have just started grappling with the physical and digital mobility of Internet users and are still early in the process of figuring out how to legislate and regulate the concept of geographical territories and borders within the constructed geography of the front facing Internet.[^05RuggBurroughsPeriscope_20] While many apps and techniques currently take advantage of this legal grey area to bypass geofences and other restrictions, governments and regulatory bodies could pass laws or restrictions that give greater weight to territorial boundaries on the Internet and establish mechanisms for authorizing temporary and permanent geofences that restrict the use of media-sharing platforms in certain locations.
+As Marketa Trimble states, many governments across the world have just started grappling with the physical and digital mobility of internet users and are still early in the process of figuring out how to legislate and regulate the concept of geographical territories and borders within the constructed geography of the front facing internet.[^05RuggBurroughsPeriscope_20] While many apps and techniques currently take advantage of this legal grey area to bypass geofences and other restrictions, governments and regulatory bodies could pass laws or restrictions that give greater weight to territorial boundaries on the internet and establish mechanisms for authorizing temporary and permanent geofences that restrict the use of media-sharing platforms in certain locations.
 Recent patents developed by Apple already point toward the technological